christheblog/dataflow/README.md

 ## What's next ?

-The current implementation of the Var[T] and the DependencyGraph has been done quickly to provide me a playground.
+The current implementation of the Var[T] and the DependencyGraph has been written quickly to provide me the base I needed to experiment and play around with them in scala.
-Code for these is no easy to understand, and would definitely benefits from a re-engineering.
+Code for these is not easy to understand, and would definitely benefits from a re-engineering.
 The next version will probably be based on actors.

 ## If you are interested in dataflow variables ...

-- Akka used to have a dataflow variable implementation based on continuations (I am not sure if this is still the case).
+- Akka (https://github.com/akka/akka) used to have a dataflow variable implementation based on continuations (I am not sure if this is still the case).
 - You can also have a look at Ozma (which I haven't tried myself) : (https://github.com/sjrd/ozma)
-- You can also have a look at OZ itself (https://mozart.github.io/)
+- You can also have a look at Oz itself (https://mozart.github.io/)
 - And of course read the excellent book from the creators of Oz/Mozart (http://www.amazon.co.uk/Concepts-Techniques-Models-Computer-Programming/dp/0262220695/)